senyakk/news_bias_classification/README.md

-# News Bias Classification: Encoder vs Decoder Models
+# US News Bias Classification: Encoder vs Decoder Models

 This project focuses on analyzing and fine-tuning large language models (LLMs) to classify political bias in text.
+Bias is classified as 'left', 'right', or 'center'.
 The project includes various experiments with models such as RoBERTa and Gemma, along with prompt engineering techniques to improve classification performance.

 This project uses both fine-tuning and prompt engineering methods for political bias classification in news articles.
 The experiments involve: